mozilla-services/heka/docs/source/configuration.rst

     Each LogfileInput may specify a logger name to use in the case an error occurs during processing of a particular line of logging text.
 By default, the logger name is set to the logfile name.
+- resumeFromStart(bool)
+    On hekad restart, if a logfile cannot safely resume reading from the last known position, this flag will determine whether hekad will force the seek position to be 0 or the end of file.
+By default, hekad will resume reading from the start of file.

 .. code-block:: ini